QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 While the @Erosion node can be masked using the standard masking process (see @modify), the Area mask input gives you additional options.

 When an Area mask is connected, you can control the Rock Softness, Precipitation, or Erosion Strength.
-Unlike the standard mask, this mask allows the processing to be masked but not the shape.
+Unlike the standard mask, the Area mask allows the processing to be masked but not the shape.
 For example, you can mask out the top part of a volcano and choose Precipitation as the Area Effect.
 This forces the erosion-inducing precipitation to occur only within the masked area.
 But the resulting erosion can flow out and affect the rest of the terrain.

 For more information, see Selective Processing in @Erosion.